ingridtsang/MScR_Project2/Raw Code/Machine1/README.md

-Raw Code Files from a machine used later on in the project.
-Mostly covers Harmony integration to compare and contrast different datasets and the making of more complex graphs for individual datasets
+Machine 1 covers the latter half of the project, such as Harmony integration to compare/contrast different datasets and the making of more complex graphs for individual datasets